 Our Church is served by 13 elders and we have adopted the Unitary Constitution.

-This year we hosted Ayr Presbytery’s annual ‘Praying Across Scotland’ service.
+We recently hosted Ayr Presbytery’s annual ‘Praying Across Scotland’ service.

 Muirkirk is served by several community organisations including the Community Council, Community Association and the Muirkirk Enterprise Group.
 The church is involved with all of these.